Skip advert

 Advertisement - Article continues below

 Given how many cars roll off production lines in just a single day, some recalls can affect millions of cars and make headlines around the world.
-However, most recalls concern small batches of cars produced over a few days or weeks and are usually not serious enough to warrant immediate attention.
+Most recalls only concern small batches of cars produced over a few days or weeks and are usually not serious enough to warrant immediate attention.
+However, some recalls involve critical safety components, such as brakes, airbags, or fuel systems, so they should never be ignored.

 Below, we guide you through the business of recalls and what you should do if your car is affected.